MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/Server-to-Server-Storage-Replication.md

 author: kumudd
 ---
 # Server to Server Storage Replication
-You will configure these computers and storage in a server\-to\-server configuration, where one node replicates its own set of storage with another node and its set of storage.
+You will configure these computers and storage in a server-to-server configuration, where one node replicates its own set of storage with another node and its set of storage.
 These nodes and their storage should be located in separate physical sites, although it is not required.

 There are no graphical tools in Windows Server 2016 Technical Preview that can configure Storage Replica for standalone replication.